Study Reveals Exercise May Help Reduce Breast Cancer Treatment Side EffectElizabeth Nelson

 There are side effects with many types of prescription medications, but cancer medications generally carry even harsher side effects than most drugs.
 Doctors try to limit those symptoms—however, sometimes people simply have to still deal with them.

 Breast cancer patients are often prescribed estrogen-blocking pills for five years after they undergo their initial treatment of the disease.
-This is because high amounts of this hormone can contribute to the development of breast cancer.
-According to the The Des Moines Register, a recent study was conducted involving postmenopausal women who complained of joint pain while taking aromatase inhibitors, which helps to reduce estrogen levels.
+This is because high amounts of this hormone can contribute to the development of breast cancer, even after it has already been treated and eradicated once.
+According to the The Des Moines Register, a recent study was conducted involving postmenopausal women who complained of joint pain while taking aromatase inhibitors, which are medications meant to reduce estrogen levels.

+The study was funded by the National Cancer Institute and was led by researchers from the Yale Cancer Center and the Dana-Farber Cancer Institute.
 Researchers studied 121 women in total.
 Half of the participants completed two supervised strength training workouts and an additional 150 minutes of aerobic exercise each week.
 The other group was informed about the benefits of exercise, yet they completed their normal activities.